Pavan-1997/K8s_Ingress/README.md

 kubectl get pods -o wide
 ```

-6. Since we don't actually have a domain name we can the OS behavious by changing the /etc/hosts file and adding the below
+6. Since we don't actually have a domain name we can the OS behavior by changing the /etc/hosts file and adding the below

 Make sure your on sudo
 ```